 As devastating as the breach was to both the Duffer brothers and Stranger Things fans, it’s far from the first time that spoilers have emanated from the toy world.
 From Jurassic World to Star Wars, tie-in products have long provided inadvertent story clues that echo across fandoms.

 But it’s not necessarily the fault of toy-makers or retailers – it’s simply a built-in risk of the product-licensing industry.
 Toy companies have to mass-produce and distribute their products in time for the big release, otherwise they’d show up long after the hype-train has passed.
 Unfortunately, someone’s always going to mess up, and sadly for the creators and the fans, there will always be somebody else ready to jump on that mistake.

 Find Content Leaks Before your Fans do with SignalAlert

 It’s for moments such as this that iThreat exists.
-With our SignalAlert system, your company can monitor all dimensions of the internet, scouring for information that shouldn’t be out in the world.
-And should your business find such any such data, we can provide investigatory assistance, helping you get to the bottom of the mystery as quickly as possible.
-After all, preventing unnecessary spoilers is something we can all be a fan of.
+With our SignalAlert system, your company can monitor all dimensions of the internet to combat counterfeiting, leaks and piracy.
+And should your entertainment brand find such any such data, we can provide investigatory assistance, helping you get to the bottom of the mystery as quickly as possible.

 Get the latest news from iThreat to your inbox